astropy/astropy-APEs/APE10.rst

 The table above has been updated appropriately.  v3.3 was also removed on this basis, as the timing for the end of Python 2.x support is better aligned with an end-of-2019 4.0 release.

+This APE is superceded by `APE18 <APE18.rst>`_, which contains the version support plan for versions from 4.0 on.